This page is dedicated to all of the publications I have achieved so far, not many I know, but I’m working on it!

 3. ‘Light After Dark’ included in The Struggle (pub Nov 2013) – it may not be a children’s publication but I was honoured to be invited to submit towards this fund-raising collection of stories, poems and tales of what we, as authors from around the world, consider a struggle in our lives.
 Acceptance into the anthology was a very humbling experience for me and also allowed me the chance to create awareness of the charity involved, Creative Symbiosis, and the potential to raise funds for it in a literary way.
 It is now available on Amazon: For UK dwellers: http://www.amazon.co.uk/The-Struggle-Sheila-Hall/dp/1493609750/ref=tmm_pap_title_0?ie=UTF8&qid=1384295120&sr=1-1 For those fantastic swimmers overseas: http://www.amazon.com/Struggle-Sheila-Hall/dp/1493609750/ref=la_B00GG0ZCBK_1_1?s=books&ie=UTF8&qid=1383688226&sr=1- Here’s the link to my blog post with further information on this amazing venture I am so proud to be involved with: http://greatbigjar.com/2013/12/28/creative-symbiosis/

-Onwards and Upwards The feeling I had when I opened the letter of confirmation will always stick in my mind.
+Onwards and Upwards I go.
+The feeling I had when I opened the letter of confirmation will always stick in my mind.
 Someone actually liked what I had written, imagine that!

-And if you love a book so much that you tell all your friends about it, write an on-line review.
+And if you love a book so much, write an on-line review.
 It only takes a second and it will mean so much to the author.